-Pregnancy, weight loss, hormones, and age can cause any woman’s body to undergo significant changes, but these same changes may cause women with breast implants to feel like their breasts no longer accentuate their figure.
+Pregnancy, weight loss, hormones, and age can cause a woman’s body to undergo significant changes.
+These same changes may cause women with breast implants to feel like their breasts no longer accentuate their figure.
 Exchange or complete removal of breast implants is a viable solution for women who are no longer satisfied with their breast augmentation.
 This surgery is also performed and sometimes mandatory when an implant ruptures or causes related health concerns.
-Birmingham Plastic Surgery, led by board-certified plastic surgeon Ahmet R. Karaca, M.D., provides breast implant removal or exchange for women who live in and around Detroit, Farmington Hills and the surrounding communities of Michigan who find that their original implants no longer fit their lifestyle or physique.

 What is Breast Implant Removal?

-Patients who previously underwent breast augmentation may choose to undergo removal to:
+Patients who have previously undergone breast augmentation may choose to undergo removal to:

 - Exchange silicone implants for saline implants or vice versa

 - Increase or decrease the size of their implants

 Over time, there are various reasons that a woman may opt to remove or exchange her breast implants.
 Medical concerns, such as infection, trauma, or surgical complications, are one reason some women must undergo the procedure.

 Benefits of Breast Implant Removal